wlonk/arcadia/arcadia.md

 Initial hand: 4

-### TODO Ward (♀)
+### Ward (♀)

-A young lady who...
+A young lady who has been sent to live with relatives.
+Either her parents are dead, or simply unable to raise her in the proper fashion.
+She is in the family, but perhaps not quite _of_ it.

 Draw a card when:

-  - you uphold or demonstrate the honour of your adoptive family,
+  - demonstrate your accomplishments,
   - obey your guardian,
   - or pursue an appropriate courtship.